open-source-labs/dbSpy/README.md

 ## Adding column(s) to a SCHEMA table or row(s) to a DATA table

-1. To add a new column/row in a table, click on the add icon on the top right of the table node.
-This will render a new column/row in the table in edit mode.
-The changes made in DATA table will be updated in your database.
+1. To add a new column/row in a table, click on the add/plus icon on the top right of the table node.
+2. This will render a new column/row in the table in edit mode.
+3. Add in the data you would like in each column/row.
+4. Click on the confirm icon to save the column/row.
+5. The changes made in DATA table will be updated in your database.
+6. Click on the cancel icon to cancel the addition.
    <img src="images/Create%20tables.png">
    <img src="images/addRow.png">

-### Editing an existing column to a SCHEMA table or row to a DATA table
+### Editing an existing row of a DATA table

 1. Click on the edit icon of the specific column that you want to edit.
 2. You can make changes to column fields based on the selections provided.
 3. Click on the save icon to keep your changes.
 4. Click on the cancel icon to cancel your changes.

-## Deleting an column to a SCHEMA table or row to a DATA table
+### Deleting a column to a SCHEMA table or row of a DATA table

 1. Click on the delete icon of the specific column that you want to delete.
 2. Click on the confirm icon to delete the column.